Learning Services Program

 Each Learning Service program complements our college preparatory curriculum.
 Up to 25% of our total student body may be receiving learning services supports.
-Students participating in these programs need current documentation of the challenges from an appropriate evaluator (see IMPORTANT INFORMATION section at top right for more specifics); this information is shared with St. Andrew’s during the admissions process—so the best program can be designed for each student.
+Students participating in these programs need current documentation of the challenges from an appropriate evaluator.
+This information is shared with St. Andrew’s during the admissions process—so the best program can be designed for each student.

 Students who receive learning services benefit from: